Nick Jonas Reportedly Obsessed With Priyanka Chopra, Could Propose Within Next Year

 The second source close to the couple went on to say that Priyanka knows that she has Nick wrapped around her finger but she adores him as much as he adores her.
 But with their busy schedules, Priyanka wants to take things slow and isn’t ready to rush things at the moment.

-The couple has been spending a lot of time together as of late and according to People.
+The couple has been spending a lot of time together as of late, and according to People.
 Chopra attended Jonas’ concert at the VillaMix Festival in Brazil last Saturday and expressed her love for him.
 After Jonas posted a video of Chopra with a heart eyes emoji and the word “her” earlier in the week, Priyanka took a page out of Jonas’ book and wrote “him” along with a heart eyes emoji.

 Another photo from her recent Instagram story showed Jonas and Chopra’s brother standing beside each other on a beach.
-Again, the actress shared another sweet caption, saying “my favorite men” along with yet another heart eye emoji.
+Again, the actress shared another sweet caption, saying “my favorite men,” along with yet another heart eye emoji.

 Clearly, love is in the air!